-Many of us have grown up to believe Betsy Ross created and sewed the first American flag, in the iteration that our current flag evolved from.
+Many of us have grown up believing Betsy Ross created and sewed the first American flag in the iteration from which our current flag evolved.
 This is now widely disputed, but here is how the legend goes.

 This version of the American flag’s birth came out in 1870 by Ross’s grandson, William J. Canby.
-He told this story to a meeting of the Historical Society of Pennsylvania.
-Since then historians have searched for verification of this account.
-What is not disputed and in the archived document of the minutes of the State Navy Board of Pennsylvania for May 29, 1777, “An order on William Webb to Elizabeth Ross for fourteen pounds twelve shillings, and two pence, for making ship’s colors, &c, put into Richards store.”
+He told this story at a meeting of the Historical Society of Pennsylvania.
+Since then, historians have searched for verification of this account.
+What is not disputed and in the archived document of the minutes of the State Navy Board of Pennsylvania for May 29, 1777, “An order on William Webb to Elizabeth Ross for fourteen pounds twelve shillings, and two pence, for making ship’s colors, etc., put into Richards store.”
 The minutes show that Ross made ship’s colors for Pennsylvania state ships.

 The reason why many of us believe the Betsy Ross story can be summed up with better marketing by Ross’s family.
 After William Canby died, his brother George Canby and nephew Lloyd Balderson published the book, The Evolution of the American Flag in 1909.
 Among other things, the authors reproduced a painting by Charles H. Weisgerber depicting the alleged meeting of the committee of Congress with Betsy Ross.
 The picture, entitled Birth of Our Nation’s Flag, is a composite portrait made up of pictures of her granddaughters and other descendants.
 Weisgerber took liberties with history by painting the stars in the flag in a circle.
 This painting stirred a great deal of public interest in the subject when it was first exhibited at the Columbian Exposition in Chicago in 1893.
 But now we know that while the picture is beautiful, it is also fictional.

 If you'd like to get more information about our facility or schedule a tour for your loved one, please call us at (740) 369-6400.